UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 **You are expected to hand in this code.**
 ```

 In this exercise, we will perform some analysis on a dataset containing the flow discharge of the Rhine measured at Lobith (where the Rhine enters the Netherlands) for the previous century 1901-2000 AD.
-The dataset is provided on Blackboard as a the text-file _LobithDischargeData.asc_.
-Each element of this dataset is the discharge in m<sup>3</sup>/s for one day, and each column corresponds to one year (first column = 1901, last column = 2000).
+The dataset is provided in the text file _LobithDischargeData.asc_, which you downloaded previously.
+Each element of this dataset is the discharge in $m^3\ s^{-1}$ for one day, and each column corresponds to one year (first column = 1901, last column = 2000).

 **Preliminary analysis**

 1. Make a new file called `Exercise4.py`.
 Start the script by clearing your workspace and closing the windows.

 2. Load the new dataset.
-As the data are stored as a text (_ASCII_) file, the following command should be used:
+As the data are stored as a text (_ASCII_) file, the following command should be used (you must first create a variable `path` with the path to the data file):

 	```
-	discharge = pd.read_table("LobithDischargeData.asc", header=None)
+	discharge = pd.read_table(path, header=None)
 	```

 	Open the DataFrame in the Variable Explorer, do you understand how it is organised?
 Why do you think ```header=None``` is used?